 More often, a brand will have website content objectives beyond producing and publishing content as just text, or in just one language.

 For example, infographics and videos have risen a lot in popularity in recent years.
-So many brands are trying to convert their written content into visual content.
+Many brands are trying to convert their written content into visual content.

 So once your written content is finalized, it may be turned into a script, and sent to a graphic designer or a team of video experts to be turned into a graphic or video.

-Once the content is fully ready and published, a brand cannot just let it sit there to be found by itself and used by their partners, staff members, prospective and current customers.
+Once the content is fully ready and published, a brand cannot just let it sit there to be found by itself and used by its partners, staff members, and prospective and current customers.

 So in this phase, an organization puts in the efforts to adequately promote content to their target audience.
 This is done by mapping the content to the relevant stages of a content funnel, and distributing it accordingly.

-Blindly churning out content after content is a sureshot way to failure.
+Blindly churning out piece after piece of web content is a sure-shot way to failure.
 As a company, you want to make sure that your content is resonating with your audience and achieving the goals set in your content strategy.

 In order to do this, the goals are defined along with proper metrics associated with them.
 For example, if one of the goals in your content strategy is to get higher search rankings, then you’d be tracking metrics like average search position.

-This information helps inform and refine the content creation process on an ongoing basis.
+This information helps inform and refine the web content creation process on an ongoing basis.

-Phew!
-I hope that was not a lot to take in for you.
+Phew! we hope that was not a lot to take in for you.
 If it was, you can always come back again for reference.
-As you can see, content writing for the web takes a lot of planning, resources and efforts to get right.
+As you can see, content writing for the web takes a lot of planning, resources, and efforts to get right.

 But in the end, it’s all worth it.
-In addition, you also need to consider how you can best optimize the performance and ROI of your content.
+In addition, you also need to consider how you can best optimize the performance and ROI of web content writing.

-Did I miss anything?
-Did you get all you needed to know?
+Did we miss anything?
 Do you have any questions or comments?
 Share your thoughts below in the comments section.